Pushan2005/zo-house-user-frontend/README.md

 ### A project initially built for Zo House's in-house cafe.

-Note: Admin and Kitchen frontend code are kept private.
+Note: Admin and Kitchen repositories are kept private.

 ### This was my first ever end-to-end application, including configuring hosting on a VPS.